-An approved Capstone Project Proposal Form to be signed and kept in the student's files.
-A complete proposal is to include a project title, problem statement, detail of project and how the student will address the MPH Core Competencies, and description of deliverable(s).
-See Appendix 1 for sample proposal.
+An approved APE Proposal Form for the research track must be signed and kept in the student's files.
+A complete proposal is to include a project title, problem statement, detail of project and how the student will address the selected MPH Foundational and Concentration Competencies.
+See page 27 for sample proposal, and the fillable PDF is located in the APE-ILE Module on eLC CPH- GRAD.

-The semester BEFORE the student is to register for the Capstone Project (PBHL 7800), he or she must first prepare a project proposal that is to be reviewed and approved by the student's Primary Reader.
-Depending on the department, the Primary Reader is either assigned by the faculty, OR the student must approach a faculty member within his or her department, based on interest and topic.
-If a student wishes to have a faculty member outside of his/her department be a reviewer, then a secondary reviewer within the student's department must also be selected and must participate in all reviews, approvals, and signatures throughout the Integrative experience.
+For approval to register for PBHL 7660, the student must first prepare a project proposal that is to be reviewed and approved by the student's Faculty advisor.
+The APE advisor can be the student's academic advisor OR the student research mentor or co-investigator.
+If a student wishes to have a faculty member outside of his/her department be a reviewer, then a secondary reviewer within the student's department should also be selected to participate in all reviews, approvals, and signatures throughout the APE.
+This is not required but is recommended, to ensure the synthesis of the MPH Competencies are adequately practiced and documented.